PeterAkaJohn/s3li/README.md

   * choose which bucket to explore
   * navigate files and folders of the selected bucket
   * download files to desired location (defaults to current working directory)
+  * select multiple files
+  * download multiple files
+  * download multiple folders (and all the files within)
+* global
+  * add area to display keybinds of currently selected section

 # Coming features

-## Global

-* add area to display keybinds of currently selected section

 ## Accounts